 When you are applying for a contract and are asked for a copy of your CV, you will need to send in an absolute killer of a CV that demonstrates that you are perfect for the role.
 Part of the killer cv writing process is including a profile at the top.
 Getting this right for each application is crucial for landing an interview and getting hired.

-This article explains what a profile is and provides advice and guidance for tuning the profile perfectly to the position.
+This guide will explain what a CV profile is and provide advice and guidance for fine tuning it perfectly to the position you are applying for.

 The profile is a very short (4 line) summary that states three main points:

 - What you are – your job title.

 - Your experience and what you have done.

 It is placed at the top of the front page of your CV below your name and designed to stand out and be the first part of the CV that is seen.